Rushabh-Dharamshi/Rushabh_Dharamshi_Portfolio/(Grocery) Stock Management System A Level NEA/Code/README.md

 ## 🛠️ Tech Stack Used for Stock Management System

-- 🐍 **Python** — The primary programming language driving all system functionalities
+- 🐍 **Python** — The core programming language powering the entire system
-- 🖼️ **Tkinter** — For building the user-friendly desktop graphical interface
+- 🖼️ **Tkinter** — For creating the desktop GUI interface
-- 🗄️ **SQLite3** — Lightweight, file-based database for managing stock and supplier data
+- 🗄️ **SQLite3** — Lightweight database engine for storing stock and supplier data
-- 📧 **smtplib** — To enable email notifications and communication features
+- 📧 **smtplib** — Sending emails directly from the system
-- 📂 **CSV** — Handling data import/export in spreadsheet formats
+- 📂 **CSV** — Importing sales data from CSV files into the system
-- 🔢 **NumPy** — For efficient numerical operations and data processing
+- 🔢 **NumPy** — Efficient numerical operations and data processing
-- 📊 **Matplotlib** — Visualizing stock trends and generating reports
+- 📊 **Matplotlib** — Data visualizations for sales and performance reports
-- 📈 **Statsmodels (ARIMA model)** — Advanced forecasting to predict stock demands
+- 📈 **Statsmodels (ARIMA model)** — Forecasting sales of specific products for better inventory planning
-- 🛢️ **SQL** — Database query language for creating and managing data records
+- 🛢️ **SQL** — Managing and querying the database